 Attestation de Domicile (this is issued by the local Marie/townhall).

-Proof that our client has been living in the UK for the past 12 months (this could be a utility bill, tax document etc).
+Proof you have been living in the UK for the past 12 months (this could be a utility bill, tax document etc).

 For French clients, they will need to provide a “Certificate de Changement de residence” which will be issued by their nearest French Embassy or Consulate.